modsognir/condition_checker/README.md

-# ConditionChecker
+# ConditionChecker !!
+WIP !!

-ConditionChecker is a Ruby gem that provides a flexible way to define and check conditions on objects.
+ConditionChecker is a gem that provides a way to define and check conditions on objects.

 ## Installation